 When Variable Universal Life Insurance Works Well

 A VUL policy works well when the owner funds the policy sufficiently, and the earlier in the policy life the funding takes place the better off the policy will perform in the long run, generally speaking.
-If premium payments are made well in excess of the cost of insurance early in a variable insurance policies life, the internal returns from the investments should grow the policy value significantly over time.
-This theoretically will not only cover the rising costs of insurance, but also create a nice savings nest egg for the policy owner with cash value.
-Remember that market returns are not the same every year, and the market can significantly under perform or outperform expectations.
+If premium payments are made well in excess of the cost of insurance early in a variable insurance policy life, the internal returns from the investments should grow the policy value significantly over time.
+This theoretically will not only cover the rising costs of insurance but also create a nice savings nest egg for the policy owner with cash value.
+Remember that market returns are not the same every year, and the market can significantly underperform or outperform expectations.

 Variable universal life insurance contracts contain surrender charge provisions.
 This means that if a life insurance policy is surrendered before the surrender charge period is over, generally 10-15 years depending on the product, the client will not get the full amount of cash value in the policy.
 Any client funding a VUL must be aware that these policies are a permanent form of insurance, and if there is any chance that the contract will be surrendered early it is probably not a viable investment.

-Variable life insurance can provide an excellent form of permanent life insurance coverage with a higher internal rate of return than a whole life or traditional universal life insurance policy.
-The key to this policy being successful is for the client to fully understand the benefits and risks, and for the policy to be funded appropriately.
+Variable life insurance can provide an excellent form of permanent life insurance coverage with a higher internal rate of return than whole life or traditional universal life insurance policy.
+The key to this policy being successful if you ultimately decide to purchase one is to fully understand the benefits and risks, and for the policy to be funded appropriately.

 All life insurance companies will provide full illustrations to clients showing the expected future cost of insurance, along with potential cash value growth rates.
 This can help a client plan an appropriate amount of money to pay as a premium, and help set reasonable expectations for when payments can stop being made into the policy.